besufkad-ayele/node_mysql_api/README.md

 - **Users Table:** Includes a `role_id` column referencing the `Role` table to associate each user with a role.
 - **Orders and Group_order Tables:** Updated to include `user_role` columns for role-based permissions or categorization.

 This schema allows users to have specific roles, and operations can be controlled based on these roles, enhancing security and organization within your application.
-Adjust the queries as per your application's logic and requirements.
+Adjust the queries as per your application's logic and requirements.'''

+project-name/
+│
+├── node_modules/                   # Folder for Node.js dependencies
+│
+├── src/                            # Source files of the app │   ├── controllers/                # Controller files
+│   │   ├── userController.js       # Example controller for us
+│   │   └── productController.js    # Example controller for p
+│   │
+│   ├── models/                     # Model files
+│   │   ├── userModel.js            # Example model for user
+│   │   └── productModel.js         # Example model for product
+│   │
+│   ├── views/                      # View files for the UI (if serving HTML) │   │   ├── userView.ejs            # Example view for user
+│   │   └── productView.ejs         # Example view for product
+│   │
+│   ├── routes/                     # Route definitions
+│   │   ├── userRoutes.js           # Routes for user operations
+│   │   └── productRoutes.js        # Routes for product operations
+│   │
+│   └── app.js                      # Entry point of the application
+│
+├── public/                         # Publicly accessible files (e.g., images, stylesheets, scripts) │   ├── css/                        # CSS files
+│   ├── js/                         # JavaScript files
+│   └── images/                     # Image files
+│
+├── config/                         # Configuration files and environment variables │   ├── db.js                       # Database configuration
+│   └── index.js                    # Main configuration file
+│
+├── test/                           # Test files
+│   ├── unit/                       # Unit tests
+│   └── integration/                # Integration tests
+│
+├── .env                            # Environment variables file
+├── package.json                    # Project metadata and dependencies
+└── README.md                       # Project overview and documentation